 Add to it breathtaking views of several mountains crowning the basin (most of them over 13,500 feet), a gorgeous stream, and a waterfall – if there was a paradise, this is what it would look like!

 Driving San Juan Skyway

 From Durango, through Silverton and Ouray, to Ridgway, the highway delivers jaw-dropping scenery.
-It was cut from the side of the mountain and became know as the “Million Dollar Highway”.
-Warning: on this stretch, there are no standard driving safety measures like guardrails and shoulders.
-Take you time!
+It was cut from the side of the mountain and became known as the “Million Dollar Highway.”

 The road is kept open year-round but the thought of driving it during winter is not appealing to me.
 I am proud enough that I drove it in perfect road conditions.